jspars/ml-psych/README.md

     cd ml-psych
     ```

-3. Switch to the production (`prod`) branch.
-This is needed so that your changes are automatically deployed to the live website when you push to git:
+3. By default you will begin on branch `main`; switch to the production (`prod`) branch.
+This is needed so that your changes are automatically deployed to the live website when you push to git--`prod` is the only branch whose changes are deployed to production:

     ```bash
     git checkout prod